 Following the agreed loan period, the lender may implement one or more of these actions in an attempt to obtain any unpaid funds.
 They may instigate automatic withdrawals from your bank account, which could result in bank fees for yourself.
 If this proves to be unsuccessful, they could set up wage garnishment.
 This would involve a portion of your wages being withheld and then sent directly to your lender.
 For the duration of time that your loan hasn’t been fully paid back, it will still be accrediting interest.

-What Should I Do if I Have No Money and Can’t Repay?
+What Happens if I Have No Money and Can’t Repay My Payday Loan?

 As soon as you realize you will be unable to meet a scheduled loan repayment, contact your lender.
 A lender will always try to reach an agreement that makes it possible for you to repay the loan.
 You may be able to arrange a payment schedule that would be more affordable.